 - Use a spray: If the gnats are infesting your houseplants, you can either purchase a mild insecticidal spray or make one yourself.
 Fill an empty spray bottle with lukewarm water and mix in a few drops of mild dish soap.
 Spritz this lightly on gnat-infested plants, but be sure to come back two to three hours later to rinse the leaves thoroughly.
 Otherwise, you could damage the plant.
 Note that commercially available sprays designed for houseplants are less likely to damage the plants than homemade sprays.

-- Bleach your drains: Mix 1/2 cup of bleach in a gallon of water and pour it slowly down the drain to kill drain flies and their eggs nesting in pipes.
+- Bleach your drains: Mix half a cup of bleach in a gallon of water and pour it slowly down the drain to kill drain flies and their eggs nesting in pipes.
 Make sure there’s proper ventilation in the room when you do this and for an hour afterward.
 Also, scrub infested drain pipes with a wire brush and enzymatic cleanser for best results.

 - Make a candle trap: If the gnats don’t appear to be attracted to fruit or vinegar, you can also make a trap out of a candle.
 Place the lit candle in a dish of soapy water to attract the gnats and turn out the overhead light.
 They may burn up in the flame or drop into the water and drown.
 Although this method works best at night, never leave a burning candle unattended, especially while you sleep.